Genuine and spurious (non-)ergodicity in single particle tracking: Spurious ergodicity breaking

 In contrast, when both $t,T\gg\lambda^{-1}$, the MSI and EA-TAMSD exhibit the same asymptotic behavior

 In addition, at long lag times $\Delta\gg\lambda^{-1}$, both the MSI and TAMSD converge to a value that is independent of the initial condition,

-Figure.~\ref{fig-foup} depicts simulation results for the MSD, MSI, and TAMSDs of the fractional OUP (\ref{eq-foup}) for different Hurst exponents.
-The TAMSDs (\ref{eq-foup-msi-tamsd}) approach different stationary values with the stationary MSD \eqref{eq-foup-msd2}, and from the MSD-TAMSD criterion \eqref{eq-msd-tamsd} it may lead to the spurious nonergodicity of the systems.
+Figure~\ref{fig-foup} depicts simulation results for the MSD, MSI, and TAMSDs of the fractional OUP (\ref{eq-foup}) for different Hurst exponents.
+The TAMSDs (\ref{eq-foup-msi-tamsd}) approach stationary values different from the stationary MSD \eqref{eq-foup-msd2}, and from the MSD-TAMSD criterion \eqref{eq-msd-tamsd} it may lead to the spurious nonergodicity of the systems.
 However, the TAMSDs closely follow the behavior of the MSI across both short and long lag times, indicating the underlying ergodic nature.

 A second key difference between normal and fractional OUPs concerns the manner in which the MSD, MSI, and TAMSD approach their stationary values.
 In the case of the normal OUP, all these observables exhibit exponential relaxation, as shown in Eqs.~(\ref{eq-oup-msd}) and (\ref{eq-ou-msi2}).
 For the fractional OUP, however, the dynamics differ significantly, as reported in \cite{jeon2012} and tested experimentally in \cite{lene1}.
-Specifically, the MSD with respect to the initial condition $x(0)=0$ relaxes exponentially (with power-law correction) towards its stationary value, as shown in Eq.~(\ref{eq-foup-msd-app-st}) of App.~\ref{app-b},
+Specifically, the MSD with respect to the initial condition $x(0)=0$ relaxes exponentially (with power-law correction) towards its stationary value, as shown in Eq.~(\ref{eq-foup-msd-app-st}) of Appendix~\ref{app-b},